Temporal increments of the KPZ equation with general initial data: Proof of Theorem and

-Then Theorem \ref{t:main} follows from Kolmogorov's continuity theorem.
-Thanks to one point tail estimates from \eqref{hftail}, \eqref{e:mid} follows whenever $|s-t|$ is bounded away from zero.
+{Note that the one point exponential tail estimates from Proposition \ref{hftail} ensures moments of $\Ex[|\mathcal{H}_s|^k+|\mathcal{H}_t|^k]$ are uniformly bounded as $s,t$ varies on $[T^{-1},T]$.
+By properties of fractional Brownian motion, $\Ex[|\mathfrak{B}_s-\mathfrak{B}_t|^k]$ is uniformly bounded as $s,t$ varies on $[T^{-1},T]$.
+Thus by Minkowski's inequality the supremum on the left-hand side of \eqref{e:mid} is finite.} Thus, whenever $|s-t|$ is bounded away from zero, \eqref{e:mid} follows by choosing $\Con$ large enough.
 So, without loss of generality we may assume $s=t+\e$ with $\e\in (0,\e_0)$ where $\e_0$ is small enough.
 We divide the rest of the proof into two steps.

 \textbf{Step 1.} In this step we claim that